 - Place about 1/4 cup of sauce on the bottom of the pan and layer on 4 of the lasagna sheets.

-- Top with some of the ricotta mixture (about 1/2 cup) and then more sauce and a sprinkle of parmesan.
+- Top with more sauce, some of the ricotta mixture (about 1/2 cup) and then a sprinkle of mozzarella and parmesan.
 Repeat until you have about 4-5 layers.

 - On the top layer, spread the sauce and spread some of the ricotta mixture and parmesan cheese.